gazebosim/docs/ci.md

 be merged unless that check is green.

 Ideally, all checks would be required.
-But known warnings, test failures and flaky tests often prevent us from marking them as required.
+But known warnings, test failures and flaky tests often prevent us from marking them as required, otherwise no pull requests could be merged.
 Until these are addressed, some checks will need to be checked by hand when they fail, to see if those failures are unexpected.
-See
-[this issue](https://github.com/ignition-tooling/release-tools/issues/398) for
-what checks are required for each library.
+See [this issue](https://github.com/ignition-tooling/release-tools/issues/398) for what checks are required for each library.